pouyaardehkhani/ActTensor/README.md

 ActTensor is a Python package that provides state-of-the-art activation functions which facilitate using them in Deep Learning projects in an easy and fast manner.

 ## **Why not using tf.keras.activations?**
 As you may know, TensorFlow only has a few defined activation functions and most importantly it does not include newly-introduced activation functions.
-Wrting another one requires time and energy; however, This package has most of the widely-used, and even state-of-the-art activation functions that are ready to use in your models.
+Wrting another one requires time and energy; however, this package has most of the widely-used, and even state-of-the-art activation functions that are ready to use in your models.

 ## Requirements